radical-cybertools/workflow-mini-apps/README.md

 ```
 ########################################################################################

 Here "env/rct-recup-polaris" is the conda env with rct, and "/home/$USER/libraries/darshan/bin" is where darshan is installed.
-"RADICAL_PILOT_DBURL" is not necessary anymore with the latest rct
+"RADICAL_PILOT_DBURL" is not necessary anymore with the latest rct.

 4).
 Go to the specific mini-app sub-dir, then do source source_me.sh